adiel-mittmann/dancepad/README.md

 # Applying this patch to your kernel for geeks / non-kernel developers.

 Here is the workings of how to apply this patch to your kernel.
-These steps have been tested on Mageia 5, but should work on a number of distributions.
-These are based on - https://wiki.archlinux.org/index.php/Compile_kernel_module
+Separate instructions are provided for Mageia 5 and Arch Linux.
+If you're using other Linux distribution you may need to adjust them slightly.

-## Prep:
+## Prep
 You will need at least:  patch, wget, gcc and make installed, along with enough space for ther kernel source that matches your distribution.
 This does expect you to be comfortable with the command line.

-## Backup existing module:
+## Backup existing module
 ```bash
 cd /lib/modules/`uname -r`/kernel/drivers/input/
 cp joydev.ko.xz joydev.ko.xz.orig
 ```

+## Mageia 5

-## Unpack and CD into to the kernel source tree
+### Unpack and CD into to the kernel source tree
 Get your running kernel version, by running `uname -r`

 Install matching source, in my case 4.4.92-1.mga5